Ryūnosuke Satō: International career

+Youth

 Having returned early from the 2024 Maurice Revello Tournament after withdrawing from the squad, Satō was called up to the Japan under-23 side for a friendly against France on 17 July 2024.
 Just one week later he featured for Japan's under-19 side, scoring two goals against the Ryukoku University in a 4–2 training match win.

 Called up to the under-20 side for the 2025 AFC U-20 Asian Cup, Satō featured in four of Japan's five games, scoring in their 3–0 win against Thailand.
 He later expressed his disappointment in not being able to help Japan win the tournament, after they were knocked out in the semi-final by Australia.
+He was called up to the under-20 side again for the 2025 FIFA U-20 World Cup, stating that his "personal goal is to score three goals and get three assists, and as a team, I want to aim to win the championship".

+Senior

+In June 2025, he was called up to the Japan national football team for the third round of 2026 FIFA World Cup qualification.
+In making his debut against Indonesia in Japan's 6–0 win on 12 June 2025, he beat Shinji Kagawa's record as the youngest player to represent Japan in World Cup qualification, as well as being the fourth-youngest player to ever play for Japan.
+After his fifth cap, in a 2–0 friendly win against Ghana, Satō expressed his desire to beat Nobutoshi Kaneda's record as Japan's youngest goal-scorer.

 Style of play

 Primarily a midfielder, capable of playing in both attacking and defensive roles, Satō was utilised as a right-winger and a wing-back during his time with Fagiano Okayama.
 He is known for his stamina, able to cover vast distances in games.